FPSRussia: Death of Keith Ratliff and final years of FPSRussia

 On January 3, 2013, Keith Ratliff, the co-owner of FPS Industries (a custom firearms fabrication and testing company) and a member of the FPSRussia production team, was found shot dead in his home in Carnesville, Georgia.
 A coroner revealed he was shot in the head and classified his death as a homicide.
-Ratliff held a Federal Firearms License (FFL) and was responsible for obtaining the firearms used in the videos.
+Ratliff held a federal firearms license (FFL) and was responsible for obtaining the firearms used in the videos.
 Numerous firearms were found in his house, but none were the murder weapon.

 Following Ratliff's death, the production of Myers' FPSRussia videos went on hiatus until February 19.
 In March, the Georgia Bureau of Investigation (GBI) said it was still investigating.
 However, as there have been no official updates since the initial reports following Ratliff's death, the case has become the subject of numerous conspiracy theories.

 After another hiatus, this time lasting nine months, the channel resumed making videos on January 10, 2014.
 In 2014, FPSRussia was listed on NewMediaRockstars Top 100 Channels, ranked at #78.
 No videos have been released on the channel since April 2016.

 Legal issues

-On March 29, 2013, Myers' Franklin County residence was searched by upwards of 40 members of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) alongside agents from the GBI.
+On March 29, 2013, Myers' Franklin County residence was searched by upwards of 40 members of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) alongside agents from the FBI.
 The investigators also searched Myers's father's nearby farm, a frequent filming location for FPSRussia.
 ATF spokesman Richard Coes said the justification for the search was "that [Myers] was using explosives and getting paid for it via YouTube."

-In August 2017, Myers' residence was again raided by ATF and GBI agents after Myers was alleged to have received 25-grams (0.88 oz) of butane hash oil through the mail.
+In August 2017, Myers' residence was again raided by ATF and FBI agents after Myers was alleged to have received 25-grams (0.88 oz) of butane hash oil through the mail.
 The Department of Justice prosecuted on the grounds that illegal drug possession while owning a firearm is a federal offense.
 Myers was arrested for felony possession of a controlled substance with intent to distribute and 50 of his weapons were confiscated under Section 922(g)(3) of the Gun Control Act of 1968, which prohibits illegal drug users from possessing firearms.
 He later pleaded guilty to Possession with Intent to Distribute Marijuana and Butane Hash Oil, with all other charges dismissed.

 On June 19, 2019, Myers was sentenced to two years' probation and 56 days in prison, which he served at Federal Correctional Institution, Talladega, in 2019, as well as a fine in the amount of $7,500.
 Since his release from prison, Myers has spoken about the case on PKA.